MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-develop-connect-apps.md

 An Authorization request header is now added containing the Bearer token.
 6. Choose **Send** in Postman to execute the call, and inspect the returned body, which should include a list of the APIs.
    > [!NOTE]
-   > **For OAuth for testing purposes**, a multi-tenant AAD app has been created.
-Admin consent is needed before the ADD app can be used.
+   > **For OAuth for testing purposes**, a multi-tenant Azure AD app has been created.
+Admin consent is needed before the Azure AD app can be used.
 Information is as follows:
    > * Grant Type: Implict
    > * Callback URL: https://localhost
    > * Auth URL: https://login.microsoftonline.com/common/oauth2/authorize?resource=https://api.businesscentral.dynamics.com